 What is hydroxychloroquine?

 Hydroxychloroquine is a drug that has been approved by FDA for the treatment of, lupus, and rheumatoid arthritis.7 It has also been studied as an investigational drug for HIV .
-As an HIV therapy, hydroxychloroquine is categorized as an immune modulator.2 Immune modulators (also called immunomodulators) are substances that modify (activate, enhance, or suppress) the functioning of the .
+As an HIV medicine, hydroxychloroquine is categorized as an immune modulator.2 Immune modulators (also called immunomodulators) are substances that help to activate, boost, or restore normal immune function.

 How are clinical trials of investigational drugs conducted?